zuozhenggh/learning-library/data-management-library/security/database-vault/setup-compute/setup-compute.md

     ````
     ![](./images/em-mac-linux-ssh-login.png " ")

-4. After successfully logging in, proceed to Step 5.
+4. After successfully logging in, you may *proceed to the next lab*

 ### Windows using Putty